rbadillap/kotal-documentation/docs/ethereum/examples/rinkeby.md

       client: geth
 ```

-Using kotal you can join Rinkeby test network simply by deploying this network mainfest.
+Using kotal you can join Rinkeby test network simply by deploying this network manifest.

 ```bash
 $ kubectl apply -f rinkeby.yaml